joaopedrovbs/tapFi/README.md

 Each part is in it's own separate folder. `webapp`, `firmware`, `project` and `tapfi-api`.

+## How to use it

+- For flashing the `firmware` into the board visit [here](https://github.com/joaopedrovbs/tapFi/tree/master/firmware).
+- To assemble your a device like tapFi, see [here](https://github.com/joaopedrovbs/tapFi/tree/master/hardware).
+- To run the Point of Sale created for interfacing with tapFi see [here](https://github.com/joaopedrovbs/tapFi/tree/master/webapp).

 ## Security

 Read about security in [SECURITY.md](SECURITY.md)